 How do we answer this?
 How do we deal with this?
-Where do we go to find an anchor to hold on to?
+Where do we go to find an anchor to hold onto?
 Certainly this would be the question that any Jewish reader of Romans would by now be asking.
-You see, the Jews believe that they were saved by works and then they were kept by works.
-Your works got you, your works keep you in.
+You see, the Jews believed that they were saved by works and then they were kept by works.
+Your works got you in, your works keep you in.

 Paul had just said, "No, you're saved by faith.
 You're saved by grace through faith.
 It's not of works."
-He just spent chapter 3 and chapter 4 laying that out in Romans when all of the sudden chapter 5 steps in.
+He just spent chapter 3 and chapter 4 laying that out in Romans, when all of a sudden chapter 5 steps in.
 And he's got to answer the obvious question.
-If I am saved by grace through faith and it's not by works, if my works don't save me and my works don't keep me then what keeps me?
+If I’m saved by grace through faith and it's not by works, if my works don't save me and my works don't keep me then what keeps me?
 What holds me?
-What secures me or better who?
+What secures me, or better who?

 We're talking here, not about a subjective peace, but an objective one.
 Not about a feeling but about a fact.
 The issue is not our attitude of comfort or confidence.
 It is not our attitude at all.
 What we're seeing here is that we had been at war with God but now we are at peace.
 It is a statement about the fact of our relationship to God.
 Justification by grace through faith in Jesus Christ has established a new relationship between a man or a woman and God.